track-gap-ana/filter/README.md

 # microNN_filter
 The following lines and defaults in the code are for cobalt users.
 Samples need to be redirected if using other machines.
 ## 0. Prime simulation with Base Processing
-Base process for filter studies done with online processing.
+Base process for filter studies done with online processing on the condor submission server `submit-1`.

 ### Usage:
 #### Required: